-Rerum (Rewriting Expressions via Rules Using Morphisms) is a Python library I’ve been developing for pattern matching and term rewriting.
-It’s designed to make symbolic computation accessible through a readable DSL while maintaining a security-conscious architecture.
+Rerum (Rewriting Expressions via Rules Using Morphisms) is a Python library for pattern matching and term rewriting.
+It makes symbolic computation accessible through a readable DSL while keeping a clean separation between trusted and untrusted code.

-Traditional symbolic math systems often have two problems: either they’re monolithic (like Mathematica) with everything built-in, or they require writing complex recursive traversals every time you want to transform an expression.
-What I wanted was something in between: a simple, extensible system where transformation rules are data that can be loaded, combined, and reasoned about.
+Traditional symbolic math systems tend toward two extremes.
+Monolithic systems like Mathematica bundle everything in.
+Lighter tools force you to write complex recursive traversals every time you want to transform an expression.
+I wanted something in between: a simple, extensible system where transformation rules are data that can be loaded, combined, and inspected.

 The SICP Connection

-This design reflects a core insight from Structure and Interpretation of Computer Programs: when a problem domain is complex enough, the solution is often to build a language for that domain.
-Rerum’s rule DSL doesn’t just simplify symbolic computation—it makes the transformation logic inspectable, composable, and safe.
+This design reflects a core idea from Structure and Interpretation of Computer Programs: when a problem domain is complex enough, the right move is to build a language for it.
+Rerum’s rule DSL makes transformation logic inspectable, composable, and safe.

 A Readable DSL